All Episodes

 dan friesen

-Well, it is strange, because think about it.
+Well, it is strange because think about it.

 jordan holmes

-Yeah, but it'd be a good read.
+Yeah, but he'd be a good read.

 He's lived an interesting life.